FUNDEMENTALS OF CBT - 2024/5

 For KSA candidates: A KSA portfolio which includes their membership details to the BABCP.

-For Core Profession candidates - The submission of evidence of membership of a professional body with a code of conduct Critical Literature review (1500 words):
+For Core Profession candidates - The submission of evidence of membership of a professional body with a code of conduct Critical Literature review:

-A critical literature review reflecting trainee's understanding of the empirical basis for CBT and its implications for clinical practice, to be completed start of January.
+A critical literature review reflecting trainee's understanding of the empirical basis for CBT and its implications for clinical practice.
 (Learning outcome 1,2,3,4,5)

-Case report (2500 words): Clinical case report reflecting fundamental principles of assessment and formulation within the Cognitive Behavior framework carried out with a patient presenting with either an anxiety disorder or depression to be completed at the end of November.
-(Addresses learning outcomes: 2,3,4,6,8,9,10,11,12)
+Case report: Clinical case report reflecting fundamental principles of assessment, formulation and rationale for treatment within the Cognitive Behaviour framework carried out with a patient presenting with either an anxiety disorder or depression.
+This should include consideration of the stepped-care model, suitability for appropriate treatment, reflection on trainee's identity and the interaction of this with the client's identity which can impact on the therapeutic relationship.
+(Addresses learning outcomes: 2,3,4,6,7,8,9,10,11,12,13,14,15,16)

 Formative assessment: